Root-knot nematode

 Crop rotation

-Root-knot problems increase and control becomes more difficult when tomatoes or other susceptible crops are grown without rotation.
+Root-knot problems increase and control becomes more difficult when susceptible crops are grown without rotation.

-Winter cereals are useful because they are generally poor hosts and little nematode reproduction occurs during the cold winter months.
-It is more difficult to find summer crops with good resistance to root-knot nematode, though sorghum x Sudan grass hybrids (particularly cv.
+Winter cereals are useful because they are generally poor hosts, and little nematode reproduction occurs during the cold winter months.
+It is more difficult to find summer crops with good resistance to root-knot nematode, though some sorghum x Sudan grass hybrids (particularly cv.
 Jumbo) are useful against most populations of the nematode.
+The legume sunn hemp is another good cover crop option for summer.

 Repeated cultivation kills nematodes in the upper soil layers by exposing them to mechanical abrasion, and the heating and drying action of the sun.
-If the field is maintained weed free, nematodes also die of starvation.
-In warm, moist soils in Queensland, a 4–6 month fallow may reduce root-knot nematode populations by more that 95%.
-Longer fallow periods are not normally economically feasible and they increase the risk of soil erosion.
+However, excessive cultivation is not good for soil health and reduces the population of beneficial soil organisms, many of which are natural enemies of plant-parasitic nematodes.
+A weed-free bare fallow will reduce the root-knot nematode population in the soil, as the nematodes die of starvation.
+In warm, moist soils in Queensland, a 4–6 month fallow may reduce root-knot nematode populations by more than 95%.
+Longer fallow periods are not normally economically feasible, and they increase the risk of soil erosion.
+Incorporating organic amendments, such as composts and crop residues, has also been shown to reduce root-knot populations by encouraging predators and parasites of plant-parasitic nematodes that naturally occur in most soils.

 Resistant varieties